floate/big-red-framework/readme.txt

 The Big Red Framework is intended for web developers creating bespoke themes for their clients.
 It contains a ton of options for the developer to configure, without a messy options screen cluttering up the WordPress admin.
 This theme is intended for use with child themes.

+The theme is filter and action heavy to allow use of the standard WordPress function names while custom data is output/returned.

 ========= ACCESSING FUNCTIONS =========

 To make over riding functions in the child themes slightly easier, functions in this theme are placed in classes which can be accessed through the object $soup.
 All PHP files except functions.php used by the theme & child themes must start with the line: